Uladzimir Navumau: Biography

-Sanctions and Accusations
+Sanctions and accusations

-Navumau has been included into the sanctions lists of the United States and the European Union.
+Navumau has been included into the sanctions lists of the United States, the European Union (see below for details), the United Kingdom and Switzerland.

 According to a decision by the European Union, Navumau "failed to take action to investigate the case of the unresolved disappearances of Yuri Zakharenko, Viktor Gonchar, Anatoly Krasovski and Dmitri Zavadski in Belarus in 1999-2000 (...)
 As a Minister of Interior he was responsible for the repression over peaceful demonstrations until his retirement on 6 April 2009 for health reasons".

+According to a journalistic investigation released in November 2024, Naumov owns 75% of the Moscow-registered company Zorka Food, which trades grain in occupied Mariupol.